 Right as the divorce chaos was at its peak and I was wondering how the fuck self-employed me was going to get even a minuscule mortgage, I booked a full-time consulting gig that was supposed to last until June.
 Now they’ve extended my contract through at least the rest of the year!

 When I first left my salaried corporate gig to go freelance, his lordship liked to say that I was “semi-retired.”
 Fuck that.
 The day after resigning, I woke up knowing that was the day I’d begin building my (our) future.
 It was never a vanity project.
 This was my career 2.0.
 I shudder to think where I’d be if I’d settled into a life of homemaking, blogging, and sometimes working.
-I also wonder how he was planning to finance that.

 Now I’m commuting about three hours round-trip two days a week to consult onsite with a former employer.
 The commute (and search for on-street parking in the city) nearly killed me last time around, but now I work from home the other three days so it’s manageable.